Our next garden lesson involves the planning and planting of your seedlings, in your veggie beds.

 - For aphids on your cabbage, cauliflower and broccoli, a solution of grated sunlight soap (the green solid bar type) can be soaked in warm water for a day and then drained.
 This liquid can be sprayed on the leaves affected with the bugs.

-- Cutworms are ok when they are in your compost heap, but definitely not ok in your garden as they will eat your roots, so make sure to keep them away from your veggie beds.
+- Cutworms are OK to have in your compost heap, but definitely not in your garden as they will eat your roots, so make sure to keep them away from your veggie beds.
 (Safer to remove them from your compost too – the chickens love them.)

 There are many other garden bugs, so drop us a line if there is a specific problem you